sweavo/restructuredtables/README.md

 A "refactor" to perform the partitioning of `rows` in a separate function fixed the bug.
 This is obviously not OK, so I went back and had a look.
 The answer: named parameters don't work like that in Javascript!
 In fact, they don't exist; what we use is de-structuring https://stackoverflow.com/a/42108988/11982419.

-Fixing this on branch `refactor-after-023`
+Fixing this on branch `refactor-after-023`.
+Done

+- `[026]` in fromgrid, strip trailing whitespace from paracons

+Actually, it probably makes sense to strip trailing whitespace from all lines within a cell

 ## Backlog
 _(next:027)_

 - `[025]` split out cals.ts into datamodel and conversion functions
-- `[026]` in fromgrid, strip trailing whitespace from paracons
 - `[004]` gridtable parsing to handle when the table is indented
 - `[019]` how should CALS represent column width in characters?
 - `[020]` Do we need CALS to hold on to whether or not grid lines are shown?
 Consider both in the source and whether the source can specify what is rendered.